Medicare Procedure and Patient Information

 Humira $15 |

-Dr. Said Saab's areas of specialization are general practice and gynecology.
-He studied medicine at New York University (NYU) School of Medicine.
-In addition to English, he speaks Spanish.
-Dr. Saab is professionally affiliated with ColumbiaDoctors.
-According to Yext, he is currently accepting new patients at his office in New York, NY.
+Dr. Said Saab's areas of specialization are general practice and obstetrics & gynecology.
+These areas are among his clinical interests: sexually transmitted diseases (STds), colposcopy, and menopause.
+He takes Aetna EPO, UnitedHealthcare, and Blue California, in addition to other insurance carriers.
+After attending New York University (NYU) School of Medicine, Dr. Saab completed his residency training at a hospital affiliated with the University of Pennsylvania.
+Dr. Saab is conversant in Spanish.
+He is professionally affiliated with ColumbiaDoctors.
+According to Yext, new patients are welcome to contact his office in New York, NY.